msfasha/Mobile-Field-Reports/README.md

 ----------
-change utility to organization. add phone number to user profile.
+change utility to organization. add phone number to user profile. investiagte login using username and password rather than email.
+Add loading effect to save button.
+- String creationDate;
+  - bool activated;
+  - DateTime activationStatusDate;
+  - String activationBy;

 Modify permissions to allow CRUD or not.
-Add time limit to scrolling, or a mechanism for long scrolls. investiagte login using username and password rather than email.
+Add time limit to scrolling, or a mechanism for long scrolls, pagination.
 Fix image size during capture and save.
 Delete old image when a new image is updated or report is deleted.
 Delete old image when a is deleted.
 Correct unicode in export.
 Publish to google play.
-Add download image functionality.
-Add loading to save button.
-add delete confirmation before deleting report. add to user profile:
+Add download image functionality. add delete confirmation before deleting report. add to user profile:
-  - String creationDate;
-  - bool activated;
-  - DateTime activationStatusDate;
-  - String activationBy;
+admin functionalities, perissiom system.
-Checkup todos
+Checkup todos.

 Additional Enhancements:
 ------------------------